MobileID-Strong-Authentication/mobileid-enabler-adfs/README.md

 ## Runtime Installation - Full Tutorial

-For this tutorial we use a Windows Server 2022 instance from Amazon Elastic Compute Cloud (Amazon EC2).
-This instance is a virtual server in the Amazon Cloud.
+For this tutorial we use a Windows Server 2022 instance from Amazon Elastic Compute Cloud (Amazon EC2) to build an environment from scratch to demo Mobile ID MFA using AD FS.

 ##### Tutorial Overview
 [Step 1: Create Windows Server Instance](#step-1-create-windows-server-instance)